wyatt-toure/guppy-colour-learning/README.md

 This is the GitHub repository containing the data and code for the analysis conducted in the manuscript ‘Bias in the shift of foraging preference for coloured objects in Trinidadian guppies, *Poecilia reticulata*’.

-The website which walks through each of the models in the main text as well as a few supplementary models is available at https://wyatt-toure.github.io/colour-learning-project-analysis.
+A website which walks through each of the models in the main text as well as a few supplementary models is available at https://wyatt-toure.github.io/colour-learning-project-analysis.
 Furthermore, this repository contains all the code to produce the analyses and figures in the manuscript as well as supplementary results and figures.

 The raw R code can be found in [01-main-analysis.Rmd](https://github.com/wyatt-toure/colour-learning-project-analysis/blob/main/01-main-analysis.Rmd)

+Below I additionally present the metadata for the dataset and the packages used to conduct the analyses and construct the as well as their versions, and citations.

-## Website
+## Websitewebsites

 https://wyatt-toure.github.io/colour-learning-project-analysis